 We struggle with opening those long-sealed doors.
-For behind them lie secrets or emotions so black, we are ashamed even to face them.
-We are unable, or unwilling, to see how they continue to impact our lives, so we convince ourselves that the doors are better left closed.
+Behind them lie secrets or emotions so black we are ashamed even to face them.
+We are unwilling to see how they continue to impact our lives, so we convince ourselves that the doors are better left closed.

-We are comfortable with our secret rooms, not only do they hide our hurts, they give us a place to hide as well.
+We are comfortable with our secret rooms.
+Not only do they hide our hurts, but they also give us a place to hide as well.

 Then, we fear the risk of exposure.
-Our stored-away hurts or guilt barely allow us to love ourselves.
-How will others love us if they really knew what we had experienced?
+Our stored-away hurt or guilt barely allows us to love ourselves.
+How will others love us if they know what we have experienced?
 Or what we were capable of?

 But, these locked-off rooms are even more insidious than they seem.

 When we hold our hurts close, refusing to turn them over to our Savior, they become barriers.
-Instead of offering the expected protection, they serve as blockades separating us from our Lord.
-We cling to our experiences, desperately believing them able of keeping us from further hurt, but instead, they keep us from experiencing the love and peace that comes only through intimately knowing Christ.
+Instead of offering the expected protection, they block us from receiving all that our Lord has to offer.
+We cling to our experiences, desperately believing they will keep us from further hurt, but instead, they keep us from experiencing the love and peace that comes only through intimately knowing Christ.

-He doesn’t simply pursue us until we accept Jesus as our Savior, but He pursues us until we have given ourselves completely to Him.
-He pursues us as we grow in faith and godliness.
+He doesn’t simply pursue us until we accept Jesus as our Savior but follows us until we have given ourselves entirely to Him.
+He seeks us as we grow in faith, godliness, and holiness.

 God will relentlessly and lovingly pursue us right up to the hiding places of our hearts.

-And if we are brave enough to open the door, and allow Him to carry away those burdens we were never meant to bear, we will experience new freedom in and through the Lord.
+If we are brave enough to open the door and allow Him to carry away those burdens we were never meant to bear, we will experience new freedom in and through the Lord.

-Yet, God accepts the offering of our vulnerability, and gives us new strength – because when we belong to Christ, our new life begins!
+Yet, God accepts the offering of our vulnerability and gives us new strength – because when we belong to Christ, our new life begins!

 If we are willing to patiently undergo the excavation process, confronting our hurts without succumbing to the numbing or avoidance options that the world offers,